paprzytula/wsb/README.md

 # wsb
 WSB files

-## larastronka - excercises of LARAVEL framework
+## larastronka - excercises with the LARAVEL framework

 ### SQLITE issues after change from mysql
 It was resolved by commenting DB_DATABASE=, thanks to an article: